convox/convox/docs/help/troubleshooting.md

 ### Health Checks

-Any services within your app that expose a port will require a passing health check before receiving traffic.
+Any Services within your App that expose a port will require a passing [health check](../configuration/health-checks) before receiving traffic.
 Deploying a Release of your App that does not pass the health checks will result in a rollback to the previous release.
-If this is your first release of a new app, a failing health check will result in a failed deployment.
+If this is your first release of a new App, a failing health check will result in a failed deployment.
-Failing health checks will be reported when promoting your release:
+Failing health checks will be reported when promoting your Release:

     Promoting RABCDEFGHIJ...
     2020-02-15T21:16:50Z system/k8s/atom/app Status: Running => Pending